 If you know you’re going on a date one night, you have plans with your partner or you know you want to have sex one night, plan your day around it.
 Seduce yourself ALL DAY LONG!
 Flirt with life.

 There are two parts to this.
 Firstly, you want to think of things that turn you OFF and stop doing them (if you can) and secondly, think of things that turn you ON and do more of them.
 For example, sitting at a desk typing all day or having to do housework turns me off so if I have to do those things one day when I know I may potentially be having sex that night I’ll get it over and done with and do something that turns me on afterwards like walk in nature, swim in the ocean or dance.

-Join me in this upcoming live master class – Orgasmic Living and create a live that keeps your pussy purring 🔥🔥🔥
+Join me in the Orgasmic Living Masterclass and create a life that keeps your pussy purring 🔥🔥🔥